Exfoliative Dermatitis Medication

 These agents interfere in the immune processes that promote inflammation.
 They are used to relieve chronic severe dermatitis.

-Demonstrated to cause remission in some patients.
-Has improved overall prognosis of exfoliative dermatitis.
+Cyclosporine has been demonstrated to cause remission in some patients.
+It has improved the overall prognosis of exfoliative dermatitis.

 Antirheumatic, Disease Modifying